Shashankappu/DSAPrep/README.md

 | [merge.js](file:///C:/Users/shash/.gemini/antigravity/scratch/DSAPrep/merge.js) | Combines all data files |

 > [!TIP]
-> **Study Strategy for 10 days**: Do 15 problems/day.
+> **Study Strategy **: Do atleast 2 problems/day.
 Start with Easy, then Medium, then Hard.
 Focus on Google Favorites first!

 Good luck with your interview! 🎯